masiedu4/all-my-blog-posts/ckxhh9pyi014ahts1cwak1ewe.md

 It can communicate with other smart contracts and externally owned accounts (EOA).
 Each smart contract has a unique address that can be used to do this.

 In contrast to EOAs, smart contracts are not secured by a key.
-On a fundamental level, developers of smart contracts do not have any unique privileges, even though they can be written to their advantage, because there are no keys, they can be interacted with by anybody.
+On a fundamental level, developers of smart contracts do not have any unique privileges( even though they can be written to their advantage) because there are no keys, they can be interacted with by anybody.

-It is critical to understand that contracts are executed and referred to as transactions.
+It is vital to understand that contracts are executed and referred to as transactions.
 Wallet accounts (EOAs) and other smart contracts can communicate with one another and send transactions to one another.

 In the event of an execution fault, all state changes are "restored," but the ether spent on fees is withdrawn from the account that began the transaction.

-#### Altering Smart Contracts
+## Altering Smart Contracts

 Once deployed, a smart contract's code is irreversible.
 This emphasizes the critical need to extensively test the code prior to deployment.